MicrosoftDocs/appcenter-docs/docs/diagnostics/Android-Deobfuscation.md

 ### Deleting a mapping file

 1. Make a `GET` request to the [symbols_list API](https://openapi.appcenter.ms/#/crash/symbols_list).
-This will retrieve the IDs for the mapping files you uploaded.
+This retrieves the IDs for the mapping files you uploaded.
 2. Make a `DELETE` request to the [symbols_upload API](https://openapi.appcenter.ms/#/crash/symbolUploads_delete) with the mapping file ID.
-This will delete the specified mapping file.
+This deletes the specified mapping file.